-To receive the Project WEB newsletter in the mail, you must participate in a Project WILD, Project WET, Project Learning Tree or Project HOME workshop.
+The newsletter is designed for educators participating in Project WILD, Project WET, Project Learning Tree or Project HOME workshops.
 For more information on these programs, see our "For Teachers" page (click here).

 Spring 2012 -- Exploring Nature Through a Social Science Lens

 Fall 2011 -- Engaging Students in Building Greener Communities

 Spring 2011 -- New Hampshire Schools Go Green!

 Winter 2011 -- Watersheds: Gilmanton 7th graders explore watersheds; Hubbard Brook Experimental Forest; Lebanon Student Watershed Congress; Nashua 5th graders study water and watersheds; Project HOME: Landscaping for wildlife.

 Fall 2010 - Exploring Ecosystems: Great Bay Estuary; Wildlife Action Plan; Disappearing Agricultural Fields; NH Habitat Brochure Series; Home for Woodcock;Taking an Ecosystems Approach to Schoolyard Landscaping.

 Spring 2010 - Inquiry-based Science for All: "Inquirize" your hands-on science; N.H.
 Education and Environment Team; Become a learner - Engage your students; Incorporating inquiry every day; Using N.H. data sets and field investigations; Incorporating process skills; "Kids for Karners" dives into inquiry.